-I HEREBY CERTIFY that on this 20th day of Februar 2000, before the undersigned, a Notary Public of the state and county aforesaid, personally appeared JULIE B. RANDALL, President of the Board of County Commissioners for Charles 5t.
-Mary's County, Maryland, and she acknowledged the aforegoing Memorandum of Understanding to be the duly authorized act and deed of the Board of County Commissioners for St. Mary's County, Maryland.
+I HEREBY CERTIFY that on this 2 th day of Februar 2000, before the undersigned, a Notary Public of the state and county aforesaid, personally appeared JULIE B. RANDALL, President of the Board of County Commissioners for Charles St. MARY'S County, Maryland, and the acknowledged the aforegoing Memorandum of Understanding to be the duly authorized act and deed of the Board of County Commissioners for St. Mary's County, Maryland.